On the business of Design: Design is a job

 Remember that the way you design your web page has a big impact on your persuasiveness.
 A few tips: De-clutter each web page and simplify your navigation.
 Have a lot of white space to create an inviting environment.
 Use color and font size to show what’s your most important information.
 Promote readability with large, easy-to-read fonts.
 Guide your visitors with clear, stand-out calls-to-action.

-And links to cheat sheet and other useful materials.
+And links to cheat sheets and other useful materials.
 Worth every cent.

 What to read next.